Do you have a ZZ plant that’s doing well and it’s made you think you’d like more of them? Well, you’re in luck.

 Advanced Tips

-- Experiment with Leaf Cuttings: Propagating individual leaves is slower but can be an interesting challenge for patient gardeners.
+- Experiment with Leaf Cuttings: Propagating individual leaves is slower but if you don’t mind waiting it can be a fun challenge.

-- Use a Humidity Dome: Cover the cutting with a clear plastic bag to maintain humidity and speed up rooting.
+- Use a Humidity Dome: A clear plastic bag can be used to cover your cutting to keep the humidity up and speed up the rooting.

 Final Thoughts